adambard/learnxinyminutes-docs/swift.html.markdown

 // And constants:

-let cannotChange = canChange + " And hi, mom!"
+let cannotChange = "Hi, mom!"

+// You can edit variables:

+canChange += " Good to see you."

+// But constants can't be changed after assignment:

+cannotChange += " Come visit!" // Compile-time error

 // Types are inferred automatically: